zrh99199/stevezhu.github.io/_posts/2022-02-16-local-editing.md

 - A GitHub account with a fork of this blog with repository name `username.github.io`.
 - Either the GitHub Desktop app (recommended) or comfort using basic git commands in the terminal.
 - An installed copy of the `jekyll` utility.
 You should first install [Ruby](https://www.ruby-lang.org/en/downloads/), after which you can use Ruby to [install Jekyll](https://jekyllrb.com/docs/installation/).
+This should already be done by following the [software installation instructions]({{ site.baseurl }}/software).
 - A text editor.
 Jupyter Lab already comes with a basic text editor, but if you expect to write a significant amount of code in your career then it is worthwhile to find a text editor that you like.
 [Visual Studio Code](https://code.visualstudio.com/) is my personal choice.
 [Sublime Text](https://www.sublimetext.com/) and [Atom](https://atom.io/) are also popular.

 ## Clone Your Blog